-Program Portfolio Manager: David Shenton, Senior Director of Management Investments
+Program Portfolio Manager: David Shenton, Senior Director of Management Investments (CSM)

 Overview: MAP Flex models combine the use of individual stocks, mutual funds and ETFs.
 The model's asset allocation is divided into four main asset categories - US large cap, US small-mid cap, foreign equity and income securities with a minor allocation to tactical.
 Each portfolio is constructed by selecting the target percentage for each asset category.
 MAP Flex portfolios will fulfill the US large cap allocation with a primary focus on individual stocks.
+The program is constructed on the Ambassador platform at Raymond James, but is managed by a CSM Portfolio Manager.
 Periodic rebalancing will be performed when deemed appropriate by the Portfolio Manager.
 It is not based on pre-determined dates.
 Client goals and objectives will be taken into consideration when rebalancing is performed in a client's account.
 Additionally, securities may be added or removed at any time.
 Portfolio asset allocations for the model may vary from account to account due to a client's specific needs.

-The client pays an Advisory Fee for the advisory services offered under this program.
+Cost of Services: The client pays an Advisory Fee for the advisory services offered under this program.
 The Advisory fee is paid to CSM.
 The total Advisory fee for the program can range from 0.50% to 2.0%.
 There is a 0.40% program fee that is deducted from the total Advisory fee.
 The Custodian, Portfolio Manager, and CSM all receive a portion of the program fee.
 The remaining portion of the Advisory Fee is shared by CSM and the IAR based upon the provisions of a contract between the two parties.
 Fees are charged monthly (effective July 1, 2019), in advance, based upon account value and are calculated as an annualized asset-based fee.
 Clients may terminate the agreement at any time.
 The Advisory Fee is negotiable.

-Minimums: The minimum account size is \$75,000 for most models but may be waived at CSM's discretion.
-Other models may carry minimum account sizes of either \$100,000, \$250,000 or \$750,000.
+Minimums: The minimum account size is \$100,000 for most models but may be waived at CSM's discretion.
+Other models may carry minimum account sizes of either \$250,000 or \$750,000.